rdg11/workout-home/README.md

 ##### Description:

-Workout Home is designed to be an application where you can store different types of excersizes for your workout routine.
+Workout Home is designed to be an application where you can store different types of exercises for your workout routine.

 ##### Features:

 - Email and password user authentication
 - Create/Delete workout
 - Workout details:
-  - Name of excersize
+  - Name of exercise
   - Load (in lbs)
   - Reps
   - timestamp (createdAt)